 A marriage certificate is a vital legal document.
 Not only does it gives legal recognition to the relationship, but also offers security to both the partners.
 Likewise, you will require it as a proof of marriage and for various documentation post-wedding such as:

-- Obtaining partner visas for husband/wife
+- Obtaining a partner visa for husband/wife

 - Adding spouse name in passport, bank account, aadhar card etc